 If the current Web Flow is not being presented as a modal, this Action has no effect.

-- Allow the user to create or edit data in a list.
-For instance, in the GIF below, a modal opens when the user presses the Edit Info button, which allows them to edit their car information.
+- A modal to allow the user to create or edit data in a list.
+For instance, in the GIF below, a modal opens when the user presses the Edit Info button, which allows them to edit their car information: